chocolatey-community/chocolatey-packages/automatic/tv-browser/README.md

 TV-Browser is a digital TV guide.

-TV-Browser gets the daily TV program from the internet and shows it clearly aranged â€“ like a printed TV guide.
+TV-Browser gets the daily TV program from the internet and shows it clearly aranged like a printed TV guide.
 An internet connection is only necessary during the data update.

-### Note
+## Notes

-You can not use TV-Browser to watch TV.
+- You can not use TV-Browser to watch TV.